By Elizabeth Chapin

 “We have the capability to create a membrane that would not only effectively filter out the novel coronavirus like the N95 mask does, but deactivate the virus completely,” said DB.
 “This innovation would further slow and even prevent the virus from spreading.
 It would also have future applications to protect against a number of human pathogenic viruses.”

-The new membrane will build upon the center’s National Institute of Environmental Health Sciences (NIEHS) and National Science Foundation (NSF) funded activities, which have developed various functionalized membranes for environmental remediation.
+The new membrane will build upon the center’s National Institute of Environmental Health Sciences (NIEHS) and NSF-funded activities, which have developed various functionalized membranes for environmental remediation.
 In contrast to passive membranes, functionalized membranes provide additional benefits by interacting with undesired particles like viruses through selective binding or deactivation.

 He says the process would take around six months to create the finished and tested product.
 The work will then be facilitated through existing collaboration with a large-scale membrane manufacturer.

-DB says this type of collaboration across disciplines is a testament to the innovative and collaborative spirit of the university, as well as its service-centered mission.
+DB says the research team’s collaboration across disciplines is a testament to the innovative and collaborative spirit of the university, as well as its service-centered mission.